 Half size and 2/3 size

-If you are looking for small to medium capacity dishes, then take a look at “half-size” or “2/3 size” chafing dishes.
+If you are looking for small to medium capacity dishes, then take a look into “half-size” or “2/3 size” chafing dishes.
 These types of dishes will hold about 4 to 6 quart of capacity which should more than suffice a small group of hungry guests.

-On the other hand, if the party is grand and so is the numbers of guests, then take a look at “full size” chafing dishes which can easily hold from 8 to 10-quart capacity.
+On the other hand, if the party is grand and so is the numbers of guests, then take a look into “full size” chafing dishes which can easily hold from 8 to 10-quart capacity.
 Now, those were your standard sizes.
 You can always find some non-generic dishes that can be smaller or larger than the standard sizes.

 The heating element of the chafing dish is what sits under the dish itself.
 This is what keeps the food warm throughout the party.
-Now there are many different types of heating elements to choose from and each come with their own sets of advantages.
+Now there are many different types of heating elements to choose from and each come with their own sets advantages.

 Electrical heaters offer a more even and consistent warming.
 They are also great for both indoors and outdoors.
 However, they are expensive and you will obviously need a power outlet around to use them.